-Shakshuka is a very popular Middle Eastern dish which originated in Tunisia.
+Shakshuka is a very popular Middle Eastern dish that originated in Tunisia.
 Shakshuka has gained popularity on South African restaurant menus because it’s a simple filling dish that uses everyday ingredients and it makes an excellent breakfast or lunch dish!

 While there are many variations of shakshuka, a traditional shakshuka recipe is basically eggs baked in a spicy tomato and green pepper sauce with onions, garlic and coriander.
 As a bit of a twist I have added chickpeas.